brentgroves/repsys/a_status/current_tasks.md

 - Create InnoDB scripts
   - make Reporting4 from Reporting which has the mysql and azure sql scripts.
-  - Install InnoDB on K8s
+  - Install IAzure Data Studio officially retires on February 28, 2026.
+You should migrate to Visual Studio Code.
+This change aims to consolidate SQL development tools and provide a more robust and feature-rich environment for the developer community.nnoDB on K8s
   - Create InnoDB Schema from Mysql schema
   - populate InnoDB database with records from Mysql.
 - SystemD socket activation unit listens for connection and then start a one-shot unit.
 The one-shot unit runs many tasks consequatively such as those in an ETL pipeline.
 Test it on Linamar Azure SQL TB.